 When a couple separates, one of the biggest issues is how to divide the finances and property.
 Our experienced divorce lawyers will work on your behalf to achieve the best possible settlement available to you.
 We will also discuss with you the most suitable approach towards achieving a settlement with your spouse as choosing the right process in the beginning could save you time, money and anxiety in the long term.

-The four main choices for dealing with a divorce or separation are as follows:
+The 4 main choices for dealing with a divorce or separation are as follows:

-Around the Kitchen Table – the ideal solution for many couples is for an amicable financial agreement to be reached by negotiation between both parties.
+Agreeing between yourselves – The ideal solution for many couples is for an amicable financial agreement to be reached by negotiation between both parties.

 Mediation – A qualified mediator can assist in helping you find an amicable solution together.